blasern/rdist/README.md

 ## Installation

+To install the latest released version from CRAN:

+    install.packages("rdist")

-To install the latest version of this R package directly from github:
+To install the latest development version from github:

     install.packages("devtools")
     devtools::install_github("blasern/rdist")